derceg/explorerplusplus/BUILDING.md

 # Translations

 Building the program in release mode will also build all of the translations.
 The resulting DLLs can then be used with Explorer++.

+# Tests

+The `TestExplorer++` project contains unit tests for the solution as a whole.
+The GoogleTest package is installed via vcpkg, so provided vcpkg has been initialized and you've been able to build the solution, you should just need to build the `TestExplorer++` project, then run the tests via the Visual Studio Test Explorer.

+Note that the `TestHelper` project is older and is in the process of being removed.
+It doesn't currently compile and shouldn't be used.